 It has the opposite effect when a whale sells 20% of its coins.
 It would push down the value of the coin.

 If a whale does purchase a large proportion of coins and does not spend them, it would drive down a crypto’s coin value.
 The fewer coins that are in circulation, the lower the market cap.
-Ultimately, though, a whale’s influence lies in its powerful buying and selling power.
+Ultimately, a whale’s influence lies in its powerful buying and selling power.

 Investment Risks For Crypto Market Caps

 Investors should invest in a combination of these crypto market caps.
-Diversifying your investments is a proven method of minimizing risk, but due to crypto’s volatile nature, there are more aspects to consider than a crypto’s market cap or varying investments.
+Diversifying your investments is a proven method of minimising risk, but due to crypto’s volatile nature, there are more aspects to consider than a crypto’s market cap or varying investments.

 Other Methods Of Assessing Crypto Value

-Market cap provides a broad view of a crypto’s value, but investors can use other methods of gauging a coin’s value.
+The market cap provides a broad view of a crypto’s value, but investors can use other methods of gauging a coin’s value.
 They could look at a crypto’s token velocity.
 Also, they can use a network value (market cap) to the Metcalfe ratio.

 Metcalfe’s law dictates that a network’s value is proportional to the square of the total number of active users.
 For example, if there are 200 users on a network, the network value would be 40,000.
 Taking the Metcalfe law and dividing it by the network value of a cryptocurrency is the network value to Metcalfe (NVM) ratio.

 Investors and traders need to look at the NVM ratio, token velocity, and market cap to assess the value of a coin.
 But it is important to remember that cryptocurrencies are not the same as the stock market.
-They are more volatile, and there are little long-term benefits for investment.
+They are more volatile, and there are few long-term benefits for investment.

-Yet, market cap is only one method of gauging value.
-Investors should also consider token velocity, cryptocurrency whales, and the NVM ratio of a crypto.
+Yet, the market cap is only one method of gauging value.
+Investors should also consider token velocity, cryptocurrency whales, and the NVM ratio of crypto.
 This will provide a much clearer assessment of a cryptocurrency’s value.